Blendify/blender-manual/blender_docs/manual/game_engine/camera/dome.rst

    To accomplish that launch Blender with the command-line argument -W.
    Also to get away of the top menu on Blender try to join all windows (buttons, 3D View, text, ...) in a single one.
-Otherwise if you only maximize it :kbd:`Ctrl-Up`) you can't get the whole screen free to run your game (the top bar menu takes about 20 pixels).
+Otherwise if you only maximize it :kbd:`Ctrl-Up`) you cannot get the whole screen free to run your game (the top bar menu takes about 20 pixels).